AnshumanDubey1999/MatrixScreenSaver/README.md

 # MatrixScreenSaver
-Gives vertical moving lines on the terminal
+Shows vertical moving lines on the terminal.

+# Installation
+Download the MATRIX.exe file and run it on a Windows OS.